-To help you select a therapist experienced in working with children with special health care needs, contact your STAR Coordinator, Medical Home physician, Stone Soup Group, Infant Learning Program, school staff, or other parents of children with special needs.
+To help you select a therapist experienced in working with children with special health care needs, contact your DDRC Coordinator, Medical Home physician, Stone Soup Group, Infant Learning Program, school staff, or other parents of children with special needs.

 Respite is care provided to a child with special health care needs by a specially trained person.
 It is meant to give you a break from your caregiver role.
 Respite can be a few hours or a longer time such as a family vacation.
 Respite can be an important part of caring for children with special health care needs.
 Being a good parent means taking care of yourself too.

 A Stone Soup Group Parent Navigator can help start the process for finding a good respite provider or agency.

 For other contact numbers in your community, call the Division of Senior & Disabilities Services (SDS): Anchorage 269-3600 or Toll free 1-800-770-3930 TDD 269-3624

 For emotional support and information, Stone Soup Group knows connecting with other parents and family members of children with special needs can be of great benefit.
 This is why we facilitate connections with other families, beyond Parent Navigators.
 Through the Mentor, Advocate, Partner (MAP) Program we train “seasoned” family members to provide support to other families.
 Contact us to become a support or be connected with another family.